-Many people have heard of Kintyre thanks to Sir Paul McCartney's iconic song about the mull at the southern end of this Scottish peninsula.
-However, not so many people visit this part of Scotland as it is a bit off the beaten track.
+Many people have heard of Kintyre thanks to Sir Paul McCartney's iconic song about the Mull of Kintyre which is situated at the southern end of this Scottish peninsula.
+However, not so many people make the effort to actually visit this underrated part of Scotland, mainly as it is a bit off the beaten track.
 It isn't a place you pass through on your way to somewhere else; you really only go there if it is your destination.

 Where is the Kintyre Peninsula?